Dennis Eagle: Overview

-Before operations were merged with Terberg Environmental, Dennis Eagle employed a workforce of over 600 across its two manufacturing sites and service network, which included nine depots as well as mobile engineers based throughout the UK.
-Body and chassis assembly took place at the Warwick headquarters, with cabs built at the additional manufacturing facility in Blackpool.
-Producing over 1,000 refuse collection vehicles each year, the company also had an international network of distributors.
+Dennis Eagle is a British commercial vehicle manufacturer owned by the Royal Terberg Group and operating underneath Terberg Environmental.
+Their products are primarily assembled by hand, with body and chassis assembly takes place at their Warwick headquarters, and cab production at a manufacturing facility in Blackpool.
+They produce over 1,100 'Elite' product range vehicles per year.

-In addition to domestic success, Dennis Eagle vehicles are now used globally, with their refuse collection trucks being sold in markets such as Australia, New Zealand, and parts of Asia, reflecting their growing international presence.
+Dennis Eagle is the UK's market leader in refuse collection vehicles, with them also being popular globally in Australia, New Zealand, and Hong Kong.

+Dennis Eagle Ltd control Terberg Matec UK and Dennis Eagle Inc (North America) as subsidiaries.

 History

-The formation of Dennis Eagle
+The Dennis Brothers Era (1895—1972)

-Dennis Brothers had made specialised vehicles for municipal authorities from the early 1920s though they were primarily builders of chassis for buses, fire engines and haulage lorries.
+In 1903, Dennis Brothers Limited began making their first commercial vehicles, vans, busses and eventually a fire engine in 1908.
+Their last car was made in 1913 after the Dennis brothers saw there was less competition in the commercial vehicle market.
+From there, they would be known throughout the early 20th century as builders of chassis for buses, fire engines, lorries, and later bin lorries.

-Eagle Engineering Company, agricultural and general engineers of Warwick, was incorporated in 1907.
+In 1907, the Eagle Engineering Company, agricultural and general engineers of Warwick, was incorporated.
 It made oil and petrol internal combustion stationary engines and some small agricultural equipment and provided municipalities with refuse vehicles and road sweepers and tower lorries at relatively inexpensive prices sometimes built on Dennis chassis.
 Soon after the start of the Great Depression Eagle turned from engines to building road trailers and semi-trailers for articulated vehicles.
 They also added an electrical and wireless department and produced Chakophone wireless sets until 1936.
 Ownership changed a number of times during the 1960s.

+The Dennis Specialist Vehicles Era (1972—1991)

-What would become Dennis Eagle began to form back in the autumn of 1971 when Hestair Group bought Yorkshire Vehicles Limited in Leeds and Eagle Engineering Co in Warwick.
+In autumn 1971, what would become Dennis Eagle began to form when Hestair Group bought Yorkshire Vehicles Limited in Leeds and Eagle Engineering Co in Warwick.
 Six months later, Hestair bought Dennis Motor Holdings and thereafter managed the businesses as the Vehicle Division of Hestair Engineering.
-Municipal bodies were made in Warwick by Hestair Eagle (incorporating Yorkshire Vehicles).
-Municipal chassis were made by Dennis in Guildford.
-The vehicle cabs were made in Blackpool on the old Dennis coach building site.
+Municipal bodies were made in Warwick by Hestair Eagle (incorporating Yorkshire Vehicles), and municipal chassis were made by Dennis in Guildford.
+The vehicle cabs were made in Blackpool on the old Dennis Bro's coach building site.

-Hestair set up a special Environmental Vehicles Division for its waste management activities.
+In 1973, Hestair set up a special Environmental Vehicles Division for its waste management activities.

 In 1985 Hestair moved municipal chassis manufacture from the Dennis plant at Guildford to a new 125,000 square foot plant on the newly built Heathcote Industrial Estate at Warwick.
 They were joined there by Hestair Eagle's municipal bodies operations which moved across Warwick from Saltisford.
 The new Dennis Eagle plant was the largest refuse vehicle manufacturing site in Europe.